Syncing HTML Attributes to JavaScript Properties

 The root cause lies in the synchronous nature of DOM mutation events.
 When setAttribute() executes, the browser immediately queues an attribute change.
 It fires attributeChangedCallback before the current call stack clears.

 Without a guard condition or explicit type coercion, the component enters a recursive state.
-Understanding how the Core Architecture & Lifecycle Management layer handles these synchronous callbacks is critical.
+Understanding how the Core Architecture & Lifecycle Management layer handles these synchronous callbacks is critical, and the Lifecycle Callbacks Deep Dive covers exactly when attributeChangedCallback fires relative to upgrade and connection.
 It prevents layout thrashing and memory leaks in large-scale design systems.

 The browser does not automatically debounce attribute changes.
 Developers must implement explicit dirty-checking.